EmulatorJS/EmulatorJS/README.md

 <br>

-***PSP is not yet supported***.
-Some of y'all may have seen that I pushed a "beta" ppsspp core, but this core is not ready for daily use.
-It still crashes randomly and any games that use 3d (so like, all of them) will just have a white screen (and might just crash).
-Do not open issues related to the "psp" core.

 <!-- 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 🎮 --->

 [License]: LICENSE